-Use of the Right-of-Way is reserved for motorists, cyclists and pedestrians.
-The Right-of-Way also serves as a corridor for utility infrastructure.
-To ensure the safety of the public travelling on our roadways and sidewalks as well as the safety of those participating in the gardening activities and to provide a safe working environment for our utilities to maintain vital public infrastructure, Community Gardens are not permitted within the Right-of-Way.
+Use of the right-of-way is reserved for motorists, cyclists and pedestrians.
+The right-of-way also serves as a corridor for utility infrastructure.
+To ensure the safety of the public travelling on our roadways and sidewalks as well as the safety of those participating in the gardening activities, and to provide a safe working environment for our utilities to maintain vital public infrastructure, community gardens are not permitted within the right-of-way.

-By-law P-600 Respecting Municipal Parks
+By-law P-600, Respecting municipal parks

-The establishment and operation of a community garden must comply with By-law P-600, Respecting Municipal Parks (i.e. vending, use of motor vehicles, etc.).
-A copy of By-law P-600 will be provided to the applicant organization.
-By-law P-600 must be reviewed prior to completing and submitting an application for a community garden.
+The establishment and operation of a community garden must comply with By-law P-600, Respecting municipal parks (i.e. vending, use of motor vehicles).
+A copy of the by-law will be provided to the applicant organization and must be reviewed prior to completing and submitting an application for a community garden.